Filippo Melegoni: Loan to Pescara

 On 11 August 2018, Melegoni joined Serie B club Pescara on loan until 30 June 2019.
 On 23 July 2019, the loan was renewed for an additional year.

 Loan to Genoa

 On 16 September 2020, Melegoni joined Genoa on a two-year loan deal with a conditional obligation to buy.

 Genoa

 Loan to Standard Liège

 In August 2022, Melegoni was loaned to Belgian club Standard Liège on a one-year long deal.

 Loan to Reggiana

 On 1 September 2023, Melegoni was loaned by Reggiana.

 Carrarese

 On 24 January 2025, Melegoni signed a two-and-a-half-year contract with Carrarese in Serie B.

+Juventus Next Gen

+On 1 September 2026, he transferred permanently to Juventus' reserve team, ahead of the 2026–27 season.

 International career

 Melegoni has been capped by Italy at under-15, under-16, under-17 levels, and is a current member of the under-19 side.
 His first international call-up came in 2014 for a friendly match against Belgium.
 He progressed quickly up to the under-17 team, where he was eventually made captain.
 He also scored his first international goal whilst playing for Bruno Tedino's side, in a 3–1 loss against the Netherlands, and went on to make 29 appearances in total.
 He received his first call-up to the under-19 side, bypassing under-18 level, by Roberto Baronio for the match against Croatia.
 His first goal for the under-19 team came in his second game; a 2–1 loss against the Czech Republic.

 On 3 September 2020, he made his debut with the Italy U21 side, scoring Italy's second goal in a 2–1 friendly home win against Slovenia.